microsoft/DirectXTK/Readme.txt

         Includes entry friendly name strings in the wave bank for use with 'string' based versions of WaveBank::Play() and WaveBank::CreateInstance() rather than index-based versions.

+Voice management

+   Each instance of a SoundEffectInstance will allocate it's own source voice when played, which won't be released until it is destroyed.
+Each time a one-shot sound is played from a SoundEffect or a WaveBank, a voice will be created or a previously used one-shot voice will be reused if possible.

+   SetDefaultSampleRate() is used to control the sample rate for voices in the one-shot pool.
+This should be the same rate as used by the majority of your content.
+It defaults to 44100 Hz.

+   TrimVoicePool() can be used to free up any source voices in the 'idle' list for one-shots, and will cause all non-playing SoundEffectInstance objects to release their source voice.
+This is used for keeping the total source voice count under a limit for performance or when switching sections where audio content formats change dramatically.

+   SetMaxVoicePool() can be used to set a limit on the number of one-shot source voices allocated and/or to put a limit on the source voices available for SoundEffectInstance.
+If there are insufficient one-shot voices, those sounds will not be heard.
+   If there are insufficient voices for a SoundEffectInstance to play, then a C++ exception is thrown.
+These values default to
+   'unlimited'.

 Platform support:

     Windows 8.x, Windows Store apps, Windows phone 8, and Xbox One all include XAudio 2.8.
 Therefore, the